-- 1. Projects that leverage private, federal, or local funding or produce the greatest public benefit - 2.
-Projects that protect and restore natural resources and provide urban recreation - 3.
-Local parks projects that have obtained all required permits and entitlements and a commitment of matching funds - 4.
-Park creation projects that, where practicable, advance solutions to prevent displacement, if the project has the potential unintended consequence of increasing housing costs - 5.
-Projects that propose to use, where feasible, the services of the California Conservation Corps or certified community conservation corps (see Appendix F for consultation process) - 6.
-Projects that include carbon sequestration and greenhouse gas emissions reduction features in the project design - 7.
-Special consideration may be given to projects that acquire lands in deferred certification areas of local coastal plans (see definitions in Appendix P)
+- 1. Projects that leverage private, federal, or local funding or produce the greatest public benefit. - 2.
+Local parks projects that have obtained all required permits and entitlements and a commitment of matching funds. - 3.
+Park creation projects that, where practicable, advance solutions to prevent displacement, if the project has the potential unintended consequence of increasing housing costs. - 4.
+Projects that propose to use, where feasible, the services of the California Conservation Corps or certified community conservation corps (see Appendix F for consultation process). - 5.
+Projects that include carbon sequestration and greenhouse gas emissions reduction features in the project design. - 6.
+Special consideration may be given to projects that acquire lands in deferred certification areas of local coastal plans (see definitions in Appendix P).